Confess (band)

-Confess is an Iranian heavy metal band.
+Confess is an Iranian groove/thrash metal band.
 They are known for having faced charges in Iran for their music, in which they expressed anti-religious and anti-government views.
 The band, at the time a duo, received prison sentences totalling 14.5 years.

-Background
+History

-Confess was formed in 2010 by Nikan Khosravi, and was later joined by Arash Ilkhani.
+Confess was formed in 2010 by Nikan Khosravi, who was later joined by Arash Ilkhani.
 They define their music as groove, nu metal, NWOAHM, and thrash.
-Their major influences include Lamb of God, Slayer, Slipknot, Trivium, DevilDriver, and Chimaira.
+The duo released two albums before they were arrested on 10 November 2015 and held in solitary confinement.

 Criminal charges and conviction

-Khosravi and Ilkhani were arrested on 10 November 2015 and held in solitary confinement.
-At that time, they potentially faced execution after being charged with blasphemy for "writing Satanic music and speaking to foreign radio stations".
-Their second album, In Pursuit of Dreams, included tracks entitled "Teh-Hell-Ran" and "I'm Your God Now", words which are considered blasphemous by Iran's hardline Islamic government.
+After their arrest, the duo potentially faced execution after being charged with blasphemy for "writing Satanic music and speaking to foreign radio stations".
+Their second album, In Pursuit of Dreams, included tracks entitled "Teh-Hell-Ran" and "I'm Your God Now", words that are considered blasphemous by Iran's hardline Islamic government.

-The full charges levelled against the band reportedly included blasphemy; advertising against the system; forming and running an illegal band and record label "in the Satanic metal & rock music style"; writing anti-religious, atheist, political and anarchistic lyrics; and conducting interviews with "forbidden" foreign radio stations.
+The full charges levelled against the band reportedly included blasphemy; advocating against the system; forming and running an illegal band and record label "in the Satanic metal & rock music style"; writing anti-religious, atheist, political, and anarchistic lyrics; and conducting interviews with "forbidden" foreign radio stations.

 As of January 2017, according to Raha Bahreini, Amnesty International's researcher on Iran, no band members were facing execution.
 Khosravi and Ilkhani petitioned for political asylum in Norway and their petition was granted.

 On 9 July 2019, the Islamic Revolutionary Court of Tehran handed Khosravi and Ilkhani a combined sentence of 141/2 years in prison for the crime of playing metal.
 Khosravi was also sentenced to 74 lashes.